mvccdev/flex-template/README.md

 | ------------- | ---------------------------------------------------- |
 | npm run watch | Test the project in a local development server       |
 | npm run build | Build the project                                    |

+## Known Issues

+* `parcel-plugin-static-files-copy` does not move new files over during a watch.

 ## Contributing